 The Indian National Congress (INC) party dominated India’s freedom struggle against the British since the early twentieth century.
 Opposed to the partition of the subcontinent on religious (Hindu/Muslim) lines, it tried to appease Muslim favour against the rising popularity of the audaciously anti-Zionist, pro-partition Muslim League (ML) by adopting a moderately similar opposition to Jewish nationalism.
 Furthermore, while opposing sectarian division at home, it couldn’t possibly justify it in the Mandate while criticizing the ML for its exclusivist notions.

 In the aftermath of World War I, and the subsequent British occupation of the lands of the former Ottoman Empire, Muslims in British India launched a powerful political protest campaign called the Khilafat Movement (KM) to influence the British government to protect the Ottoman Caliphate.
 It became a very important faction within the Indian independence movement.
 The KM, as is evident from the name, was radically opposed to the creation of a Jewish state in Ottoman lands.
 The Caliphate was abolished by Ataturk in 1924 rendering the Khilafat Movement useless.
 It disintegrated on political lines.
-The ML’s anti-Zionism made them a perfect match for the former members of the KM.
-To stymie the loss of such an influential and powerful vote bank to the KM, and therefore see India partitioned, the INC hardened its opposition to Zionism.
-This appeasement effort ended in abject failure, as India was eventually partitioned.
+The ML’s rabid anti-Zionism enticed many former members of the KM.
+To stymie the loss of such an influential and powerful vote bank to the ML, and therefore see India partitioned, the INC hardened its opposition to Zionism.
+This appeasement effort ended in abject failure as India was eventually partitioned.

 he successfully employed against the British.
 He also STRONGLY condemned the mass Arab violence on the Jewish communities.
 Furthermore, his acceptance of conspiracy theories about “Zionist-British-American collaboration” cemented his outlook about Zionism — that it was a form of the very same colonialism he was fighting — leading to sympathetic leanings towards the Arabs.
-Naturally, this view got standardized within the ranks of the party.
+Being the influential figure that Gandhi was, naturally this view got standardized within the ranks of the party.

 From the very beginning, India strongly backed Arab causes in the international arena, as was evident from the stand taken by Indian representatives and delegations to the UN over the years.
 One issue that was on the forefront of India’s pro-Arab agenda was that of the Arab “refugees” from all the wars waged against Israel.
 India extended consistent support to all efforts aimed at providing immediate relief and permanent absorption of the Palestinian refugees into Arab countries, although, in principle, it didn’t agree with the idea of absorption.